fusion-jena/QuestionsMetadataBiodiv/data_repositories/README.md

   metadata_url = "dataportal_url_resumption_token" + prefix
 ```

-(replace 'dataportal_url_resumption_token' with the OAI-PMH resumption URL of your dataportal without the resumption token).
+(replace ```dataportal_url_resumption_token``` with the OAI-PMH resumption URL of your dataportal without the resumption token).
 Your dataportal resumption URL should look something like this:

 ```www.your_dataportal.org/oai/request?verb=ListRecords&resumptionToken=```.